 AMD vs Intel Processors: Which Processor is Best?

+Which are better, apples or oranges?
+Ultimately, this is the question being asked when looking at AMD vs Intel processors.
 Lenovo offers both of these processors in their computers because both bring something to the table.

 Intel processors offer a number of strengths, including power conservation, graphics performance, processing speed, and processing power.
 However, Intel processors also tend to be more expensive than their AMD counterparts – something to be mindful of if you're on a budget (or are simply looking for a cost-effective option).

 By comparison, AMD processors tend to be more affordable than Intel chips.
 Additionally, AMD processors can do things that Intel chips can't.
 Whereas most Intel processors are locked in at a fixed clocking speed, many AMD processors can be "overclocked" – that is, they can be made to run at a faster speed than is available right out of the box.
 For some, this feature alone makes the AMD chipset the obvious choice.

 Ultimately, there is no “best” when it comes to answering the question, AMD or Intel?
 Both feature strengths and weaknesses.
 It is possible, though, to find a processor that better suits your individual needs.

 Are AMD or Intel Processors a Better Choice for My Needs?